Print

 1. Mix the salt and water in the bottom of a 1-quart (1 L) jar.

-2. Decide if the Brussel sprouts are going to be fermented whole or in half.
+2. Decide if the Brussels sprouts are going to be fermented whole or in half.
 I don’t recommend doing a mix of both because they won’t ferment at the same rate.
 See the section above for more details.

 3. Don’t use any sprouts with bad spots.
 Slice a little bit off the bottom of the sprouts.
 Peel off any loose leaves.
 Wash the sprouts and pack them into the jar.